-Hypo qualities are visible, but trans qualities are hidden in the genes.
+Hypo qualities are visible, but trans attributes are hidden in the genes.

-German Giant Bearded Dragons – By selectively breeding larger bearded dragons, breeders can create beardies which are up to 50% larger than the standard bearded dragon.
+German Giant Bearded Dragons – By selectively breeding larger bearded dragons, breeders can create beardies up to 50% larger than the standard bearded dragon.

-These are often combined with interesting colors (from above).
+These are often combined with attractive colors (from above).

-Leatherback Bearded Dragons- Some bearded dragons have a mutated gene which prevents their scales from growing fully.
+Leatherback Bearded Dragons- Some bearded dragons have a mutated gene that prevents their scales from growing fully.

 Silkback Bearded Dragon – By breeding two leatherback bearded dragons, a silkback dragon may be produced.

-This type has little to no scales and completely smooth skin.
+This type has little to no scales and utterly smooth skin.

 What Is The Most Common Bearded Dragon?

-Its calm nature, long lifespan, hardy health, and a large number of them available have made them the ideal choice for bearded dragon pets.
+Its calm nature, long lifespan, hardy health, and many of them available have made them the ideal choice for bearded dragon pets.

 Other nicknames for this species include Inland bearded dragon and Yellow-headed bearded dragon.